Free challenge opportunity for local employees/employers

 Event management

 Hosting a remembrance event in Milton Keynes?
 Please email communications@milton-keynes.gov.uk and tell us about it.
-We will list all events taking place across MK on this webpage.
+We are happy to list events taking place across MK on this webpage.

 Request a temporary road closure

-Hosting a street party or public event?
+Hosting a street party or picnic with family, friends and neighbours or a public event?
 You'll need to request a temporary road closure - click here to read more about temporary road closures.
+If you are organising a street party and need a road to be closed, please contact streetworks@milton-keynes.gov.uk.
+Its important roads are closed formally and emergency services and transport operators are given ample notice for safety reasons.

 Mayoral attendance